devakapatel/t9-nextra-4/content/sem-4/question-banks/cjp/unit-4.md

 By using threads, you can achieve multitasking in Java, allowing different parts of your program to run simultaneously and improve performance and responsiveness.

-## 4) What do you mean by Generic Method in Java?
-Explain Generic class constructors with an example program.
+## <mark> 4) What do you mean by Generic Method in Java?
+Explain Generic class constructors with an example program. </mark>

 ### Generic Method in Java